johnrizzo1/intuit/memory-bank/progress.md

 - Agent updated to support MCP tools.
 - CLI commands added for MCP server management (start, list tools, status).
 - Restart script created for the MCP server.
+- Unit tests for MCP server functionality implemented and passing.
+- Comprehensive MCP documentation added to README.md.
+- MCP usage examples added to README.md.
+- Practical example script created for using MCP functionality.
+- Frameless circular window shaped like a hockey puck implemented using PySide6.
+- Isometric 3D effect created with shadowing and gradient effects.
+- Dynamic lighting effects (pulse and ripple) implemented that react to AI speech.
+- Interactive controls added (keyboard shortcuts and mouse dragging).
+- Integration module developed to connect the GUI with the existing AI system.
+- Testing tools provided to demonstrate and test the GUI functionality.
+- GUI command added to the CLI to start the application in GUI mode.
+- Standalone GUI script created that can be run independently.

 ## What's Left to Build